filipesilva/fdb/talks/2024-05-london-clojurians.iapresenter/text.md

 You also have the tx trigger, that lets you add whatever trigger you want.

 ---
-### HTTP
+### Server
 	standard ring stuff
 	go public with ngrok

+There's also an HTTP server, because it's a great way to make UIs and interop with other things.

-Mostly what you expect from a ring server.
+It's mostly what you expect from a ring server.
-There's a request there, and you respond with a map.
+There's a request there, and you respond with a map using a handler that you loaded into the process.
 No fuss.

 Put it online via ngrok or the sort.
 Doing some code and showing it to someone shouldn't be hard.

+---
+### Email
+	sync to disk as .eml
+	send

+FileDB has a email schedule trigger to sync email to disk as `.eml` files.

+These `.eml` files are loaded into the database as EDN through the default `.eml` reader, and then you can query across senders, receivers, dates, threads, labels, etc.

+I've loaded my 10gb gmail history into FileDB and it works pretty well.
+Was a bit worried it would get slow but hasn't yet.

+You can also send emails, which is handy for self notifications.

 ---
 ## But why?